Gender, Violence and Resistance - POL00056H

 Module aims

-Gender, militarism, and war are deeply interrelated social constructions which are informed by and enacted through one another.
-In this course, gender is positioned both as a topic of study and as an analytical lens; and this dual approach enables us to ask different - and, perhaps, more comprehensive - questions about the nature and the practice of war.
-We will explore key feminist claims about the gendered logics which delineate how some threats but not others come to be recognised as relevant to ‘security’, about the mutual imbrication of militarism and masculinities, and about the impossibility of disentangling ‘the personal’ from ‘the political.’
-Topics will include the gendered logics of nation and nationalism; feminist security studies; the position of women and men in military institutions; the gendering of violence and of victimisation in war; everyday experiences of war; and a questioning of the war/peace divide.
-The course will draw on work from feminist post-colonial theory and from queer studies to explore how gendered experiences of war and militarism, and the gendered logics which underpin these violent social institutions, are shaped by multiple intersecting axes of identity and oppression, in particular, race and sexuality.
+Gender and violence are deeply interrelated social constructions which are often informed by and enacted through one another.
+In this course, gender is positioned both as a topic of study and as an analytical lens; and this dual approach enables us to ask different - and, perhaps, more comprehensive - questions about the nature and the practice of violence across the war-peace continuum.
+We will explore key feminist claims about the gendered logics which delineate how some threats but not others come to be recognised as relevant to ‘security’, about the impossibility of disentangling ‘the personal’ from ‘the political,’ and about the mutual imbrication of militarism and masculinities.
+We will also explore different ways that feminists have worked to resist violence: from grassroots protest on the streets and on social media and arts-based resistance movements, to the institutionalisation of anti-violence efforts at the state and inter-state level.
+Topics will include the “continuum of violence” across public and private spheres and across war and peace; interpersonal violence (including intimate partner violence and homophobic violence); the invisibility of male vulnerability; the co-optation of stories of GBV by the far right; how the “logic of masculinist protection” animates war and how militaries are (or are not) being “regendered”; and feminist resistances to violences across war and peace.
+The course will draw on work from feminist post-colonial theory and from queer studies to explore how violence and resistance are shaped by multiple intersecting axes of identity and oppression, in particular, race and sexuality.

 Module learning outcomes

-• Describe and interpret the multiple roles which women and men play in armed conflict.
+Describe and interpret the multiple roles which women and men play in relation to violence and resistance, in peacetime settings, post-conflict settings, and in armed conflict (PLO1, PLO2).

 Module content